ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 }
 ```

 We can also define the projection homomorphisms `A x B ---> A` and `A x B ---> B` and formulate the universal property with these, but as already indicated many times before it is unfortunately not possible to verify anything like this in full generality with our code alone.
-We still have to rely on mathematics.
+We still have to rely on mathematics for proof.

 At least, the TypeScript compiler helps us to write down _meaningful formulas_.
 For example, in the code above we cannot replace `g.map(c)` with `f.map(c)` without the TypeScript compiler yelling at us.
 Indeed, this is a type error.

 When there is a type error, the implementation is incorrect for sure.
 But the converse is also true quite often.
-I found that oftentimes when I implement a general function like the one above, it will be correct once no type errors are left.
+I found that oftentimes when implementing a general function like the one above, it will be correct once no type errors are left.
 This extra confidence during development is the reason why a strongly typed language is suitable for the system developed here.

 TypeScript's autocompletion also helps a lot during development.
-When I type `this.` (with the dot) inside the group class, I automatically get all the available methods for groups.
+When we type `G.` (with the dot) for a group `G`, we automatically get all the available methods for groups.

 ## Subgroups